tkachenko0/McDonalds-FinderBot-for-Telegram/README.md

 1. Start the bot by searching for it on Telegram ([@DonMCbot](https://t.me/DonMCbot)) and clicking the "Start" button.

-2. Chose if you want to find a the bestrated McDonald's restaurant or the one with the best sentiment (or both).
+2. Chose if you want to find a the best rated McDonald's restaurant or the one with the best sentiment (or both).

 3. Enter your location or share your current location with the bot.